 Moving expenses.
 Report moving expenses as follows: Qualified moving expenses that an employer paid to a third party on behalf of the employee (for example, to a moving company) and services that an employer furnished in kind to an employee are not reported on Form W-2.

-Qualified moving expense reimbursements paid directly to an employee by an employer are reported only in box 12 of Form W-2 with code P.
+• Qualified moving expense reimbursements paid directly to an employee by an employer are reported only in box 12 of Form W-2 with code P.

-Nongualified moving expense reimbursements are reported in boxes 1, 3, and 5 of Form W-2.
-These amounts are subject to federal income tax withholding and social security and Medicare taxes.
+• Nonqualified moving expense reimbursements are reported in boxes 1, 3, and 5 of Form W-2.
+These amounts are subject to federal income tax withholding and social security and Medicare taxes (or railroad retirement taxes, if applicable).